 Teaching exam periods:

-Part 1: Starts and is conducted intensively in the January block.
+Part 1: Starts and is completed during the January block.

-Part 2: Starts and is conducted in the spring parallell.
+Part 2: Starts and is completed during the spring parallell.

 Course frequency: Yearly

 In this course you will learn about the various components of milk and milk processing in the dairy.
 It is important to utilize as much milk as possible, and special attention will be paid to how milk can be processed and utilized in a sustainable way.
 This requires in-depth knowledge of the physical properties of milk and its chemical and microbiological composition.
 This is illustrated through various learning activities such as lectures, exercises in the lab and pilot plant, visits to the barn and group work.

 Part 1: Milk chemistry: This section deals with the most important components of milk: proteins, fats, lactose, enzymes, minerals and selected trace elements.
 Emphasis is placed on structure, physical and chemical properties, as well as technological and nutritional significance, various factors that influence content and how this is in turn linked to milk quality.
 Functional properties of milk proteins are particularly emphasized.